 This topic describes the basic settings required to create a new Standard Bot.
-After you create a basic Standard Bot, you can access the Settings tab, and then define detailed settings for the Bot.

 Step 1: Create a Standard Bot